Most people hate failure. Correct me if I am wrong. Unbelievably, even you are one of them. However, we are not.

 3. No money to spend out of pocket

-Bootstrapping is a process that requires many cash to be invested.
-If the companies falter here, may be due to poor burnout rate, delay in funding, improper planning, or wrong allocation of budget, they have no cash to spend for upcoming stages, because their budget has already been used up.
+Bootstrapping is a process that requires much cash to be invested.
+If the companies falter here, maybe due to poor burnout rate, delay in funding, improper planning, or wrong allocation of budget, they have no cash to spend for upcoming stages, because their budget has already been used up.

-4. Ideas invented not leading to complete products
+4. Ideas invented do not lead to complete products

 5. A strategy full of loopholes with major gaps to be filled